nerva-project/nerva-docs/docs/guides/docker.md

 Then start the daemon:

-    docker run -d --rm --name nerva-daemon \
+    docker run -d --name nerva-daemon \
     --net=nerva \
-    -v daemon:/data \
+    -v daemon:/home/nerva/.nerva \
     -p 17565:17565 \
     -p 17566:17566 \
     sn1f3rt/nerva:v0.3.0.0 \
-    nervad \
-    --data-dir=/data \
     --rpc-bind-ip=0.0.0.0 \
     --confirm-external-bind \
     --non-interactive

 A few details worth understanding.
-The named volume `daemon` holds the blockchain database, so it survives the container being removed and recreated.
+The image sets `ENTRYPOINT ["nervad"]`, so everything after the image name is an argument to the daemon and you do not name the binary again.
+The named volume `daemon` is mounted at `/home/nerva/.nerva`, which is where the image expects the blockchain and which is already owned by the `nerva` user the container runs as; mounting it elsewhere leaves a root-owned directory the daemon cannot write to.
+It survives the container being removed and recreated.
 Port 17565 carries the peer to peer traffic and 17566 the RPC interface; publishing them is only needed if something outside Docker talks to the node. `--confirm-external-bind` acknowledges that the RPC will accept connections that do not come from localhost, which is the case for the wallet container. `--non-interactive` disables the interactive console, which has no meaning in a detached container.

-One thing to watch out for: anything you write after the image name replaces the default command baked into the image, and the default command is what binds the RPC to all interfaces.
-If you pass a custom `nervad` line like the one above, keep `--rpc-bind-ip=0.0.0.0` in it.
+One thing to watch out for: anything you write after the image name replaces the default arguments baked into the image, and those defaults are what bind the RPC to all interfaces.
+If you pass your own arguments like the ones above, keep `--rpc-bind-ip=0.0.0.0` among them.
 Without it the daemon listens on loopback inside the container only, and neither the published port nor the wallet container will be able to reach it.

 Syncing progress can be followed with `docker logs -f nerva-daemon`.
 Expect the familiar `SYNCHRONIZED OK` message once the chain is up to date, like with any other node.